ornabmomin/cuckoo_for_cocoa_cups/_posts/begin.md

 Anyways, back to the hot chocolate.
 I didn't really get a chance to try it because my baby began to cry.
 I stopped to nurse her outside.
 A pair of Polish women stopped to express their concern for my bare breast (it was 5°C outside, my boob was fine).
 By the time I returned to my hot chocolate, it was no longer hot.

 In the end, although the hot chocolate did not blow my mind, the experience going to Cherry Bomb is always nice.
-Will be going back.
+Will be going back!

 ![image](/assets/blog/begin/cchc.jpg)